YannickAtabong9/Breaching-Active-Directory/README.md

 # Pentesting-Cheat-sheet

-The various methodologies and tool involved in pentesting.
+The various methodologies and tools involved in pentesting.

 INFORMATION GATHERING